For teachers

 Countdown Timer

-A big, projector-friendly classroom timer.
-Quick presets (30s–20m), custom h/m/s, gentle finish chime.
-Wall-clock-anchored so backgrounded tabs stay correct.
+A big, projector-friendly classroom timer with quick presets, custom h/m/s, and a gentle finish chime.
+Wall-clock-anchored so backgrounded tabs stay accurate.

 Open the tool →